AxerTheAxe/desk-exec/README.md

 ## Installation

 As this project is in very early development, no pre-packaged binaries are provided at this moment.
-Desk-exec can be built from source or installed with cargo at it's [crates.io page.](https://crates.io/crates/desk_exec)
+Desk-exec can be built from source or installed with cargo from [crates.io](https://crates.io/crates/desk_exec)

+`cargo install desk-exec`

 ## Contributing